MITLibraries/browsertrix-harvester/README.md

 It is expected that:
   * defaults will rarely need to be overriden
   * configuration YAML is mostly dedicated to defining seeds, exclusion patterns, and other infrequently changing configurations
-  * runtime args for this app, `--sitemap-from-date`, change frequently and are therefore better exposed in this way vs defaults or YAML values
+  * runtime args for this app, e.g. `--sitemap-from-date`, change frequently and are therefore better exposed in this way vs defaults or YAML values

 ### How to provide the configuration YAML